AET-CS/aet-cs.github.io/white/2025/CS11/projects/physim.md

 ### Step 1: Start Fresh

 Comment out or remove any motion code from Part 2.
 We're starting over with a physics approach.
 Set your x position to a constant value near the middle of the screen - the ball will only move vertically now.
+Also position your ball at the top of the screen.

 ### Step 2: Create Velocity Variables

-Before your animation loop, create a variable `v_y` for the vertical velocity.
+Before your animation loop, create a `double` variable `v_y` for the vertical velocity.
 Initialize it to a negative value (like -60 or -100) since negative y velocity means moving downward.
-Also position your ball at the top of the screen.

 ### Step 3: Update Position Using Kinematics

 Inside your animation loop, you'll use the kinematic equation: **displacement = velocity × time**

 Each frame, you need to:
-1. Calculate the displacement: `delta_y = v_y * delta_t`
+1. Calculate the displacement: $\delta y = v \delta t$
-2. Update the position: `y = y + delta_y`
+2. Update the position: $y_t = y_{t-1} + \delta_y$
+3. Make sure you convert these math equations to proper code.

-This is the fundamental equation of motion!
-The ball's position changes based on its velocity and the elapsed time.
+This is the fundamental equation of motion under zero force.
+The ball's position changes based on only its velocity and the elapsed time.

 ### Step 4: Experiment with Velocity